-Encourage the children to work in pairs or threes on the problem so that they are able to talk through their ideas with each other.
+Encourage the children to work in pairs or threes on the main challenge so that they are able to talk through their ideas with each other.

 Are you going to change the colour or the shape this time?

-Which shape are you going to use next?
+So, which shape are you going to use next?